 Historically, a significant portion of our revenue has been derived from relatively few customers, due in part to the consolidation of media customers.
-Sales to our top 10 customers in the three months ended April 1, 2022 accounted for approximately 70% of our net revenue, compared to 61% for the corresponding period in 2021.
+Sales to our top 10 customers in the three and six months ended July 1, 2022 accounted for approximately 70% and 69% of our net revenue, respectively, compared to 55% and 57% for the corresponding periods in 2021.
 Although we continue to seek to broaden our customer base by penetrating new markets and further expanding internationally, we expect to see continuing industry consolidation and customer concentration.

-During the three months ended April 1, 2022 and April 2, 2021, Comcast accounted for approximately 31% and 23% of our net revenue, respectively.
-During the three months ended April 1, 2022, Intelsat and Vodafone accounted for approximately 13% and 10% of our net revenue, respectively.
-During the three months ended April 2, 2021, SES accounted for 16% of our net revenue.
+During the three and six months ended July 1, 2022, Comcast accounted for approximately 37% and 34% of our net revenue, respectively.
+During the three and six months ended July 2, 2021, Comcast accounted for approximately 31% and 27% of our net revenue, respectively.
+During the three and six months ended July 1, 2022, Intelsat accounted for approximately 11% and 12% of our net revenue, respectively.
 Further consolidation in the cable industry could lead to additional revenue concentration for us.
 The loss of any significant customer, or any material reduction in orders from any other significant customer, or our failure to qualify our new products with any significant customer could materially and adversely affect, either long term or in a particular quarter, our operating results, financial condition and cash flows.
 Further, while Comcast's election to license our CableOS software contains commitments in license fees to us, if Comcast deploys our solutions more slowly or at a scale that is lower than we anticipate, our operating results, financial condition and cash flows could be materially and adversely effected.

-In addition, we are involved in most quarters in one or more relatively large individual transactions.
+In addition, in most quarters, we are involved in one or more relatively large individual transactions.
 A decrease in the number of the relatively larger individual transactions in which we are involved in any quarter could materially and adversely affect our operating results for that quarter.